llm-efficiency-challenge/neurips_llm_efficiency_challenge/README.md

 Your `Dockerfile` will expose a simple HTTP server, which needs to implement 2 endpoints `/process` and `/tokenize`.
 We will build that `Dockerfile` and expect it to launch an HTTP server.
 Once that server is launched, we will make requests to it via HELM and record your results.

-At a high level the flow you should follow to ensure a strong submission is
+At a high level the flow you should follow to ensure a strong submission:
 1. Pick approved LLMs and datasets from [here](https://llm-efficiency-challenge.github.io/challenge)
 2. Start with one of [sample-submissions](sample-submissions) and make sure it runs
-3. Evaluate it locally on your own A100 or 4090, if you don't have funding for either please see the [GPU funding](#gpu-funding) section for some more options
+3. Evaluate it locally on your own 40Gb A100 or 4090, if you don't have funding for either please see the [GPU funding](#gpu-funding) section for some more options
 4. Once you have something working you can make a submission on our [Discord Leaderboard](https://discord.com/channels/1124130156336922665/1124134272631054447/1151718598818156645) to see how you fare up against other competitors
 5. On the competition deadline make sure you have the final eval Dockerfile you'd like us to run in your github repo, refer to the [timeline](https://llm-efficiency-challenge.github.io/dates)
 6. If your entry makes the shortlist, we will work with you to reproduce all of your artifacts with another finetuning Dockerfile